Porn is destroying young minds. According to some estimates, more than 30% of the infrastructure that makes up the internet is for porn.

 In spite of the apparent perils of a generation raised on hardcore porn, there’s a glimmer of hope that men are abstaining and making an effort to rewire their brains.
 Leading the charge is the site Your Brain On Porn, which organizes the latest research about porn and how it affects the brain.
 It’s a sort of public health awareness portal for men looking to take back control of their urges.

-And then there’s reddit NoFap, a community dedicated to abstaining from PMO (porn, masterbation, and/or orgasm).
-As of August 2015, r/NoFap has more than 160,000 people committed to keeping their hands off themselves.
+And then there’s NoFap, a community dedicated to abstaining from PMO (porn, masturbation, and/or orgasm).
+As of September 2018, reddit’s r/NoFap has more than 360,000 people committed to keeping their hands off themselves.

 Even the term NoFap has cracked into the mainstream, with various TV personalities and internet celebrities commenting on the movement.
 In my own group of friends, many guys have committed to “not fapping.”
-We keep tabs on each other in GroupMe, posting frequent updates about successes or failures adhering to the NoFap principles.
+They keep tabs on each other in various chat apps, posting frequent updates about successes or failures adhering to the NoFap principles.

 Given the destructive nature of porn’s effects on the brain, these movements look like an effective remedy.
 And in many cases, there are stories of guys completely changing their lives through NoFap.